InboxSDK/InboxSDK/readme.md

 By default, `npm start` runs the following command:

-    gulp default --single --watch --reloader
+    gulp default --singleBundle --watch --reloader

-which builds the SDK into a single bundle (`--single`), watches all of its source files for changes to trigger rebuilds of the bundle automatically (`--watch`), and tells Chrome to reload its extensions after SDK rebuilds (`--reload`).
+which builds the SDK into a single bundle (`--singleBundle`), watches all of its source files for changes to trigger rebuilds of the bundle automatically (`--watch`), and tells Chrome to reload its extensions after SDK rebuilds (`--reload`).
 (Note that in order to run gulp manually, you'll need to install